stevieb9/tesla-charge/README.md

 ([Interface](#microcontroller---interface) and
 [Controller](#microcontroller---controller)) make up a device that attaches to the garage wall.
-It has an LED strip and OLED screen that displays charge information about the vehicle, with an audible alarm if the vehicle is below a certain battery level.
+It has an LED strip and OLED screen that displays charge information and other state data about the vehicle, with an audible alarm if the vehicle is below a certain battery level.

 The other two are related to a garage door management system, as well as a garage door prototype.